 Generally speaking, the preferred outdoor varnish would be a long-oil varnish made with tung oil and at least some phenolic resins and ample amounts of UV inhibitors. (name brands are not mentioned in this article as the person doing the application should compare the ingredients of each manufacturer’s product to suit his or her project requirements).

-The amount of varnishes and paints used in today’s world are often overwhelming to the average person.
+The number of varnishes and paints used in today’s world are often overwhelming to the average person.
 If you are restoring a 1940 Chris-Craft mahogany runabout, you would want to use the highest quality materials available, regardless of cost.
 If you are just replacing or refinishing a plywood transom, wood seats or floors on a Jon Boat, you really don’t need to spend $65.00 for a quart of paint or varnish when the more inexpensive coatings will do the job just as well. (but, not for long.
 It will require annual maintenance to maintain the desired protection).
 Proper preparation before applying any coating will result in a more durable and favorable finish.

 Note: the generic term of “VARNISH” in this article would include the same

-chemical makeup of different solvent/oil based varnishes, paints and coatings.
+chemical makeup of different solvent/oil based varnishes, paints, and coatings.
 NOT water based varnish, polyurethanes or coatings.

 READ, UNDERSTAND and FOLLOW the instructions on the label of any and all products you may use.
 Observe all safety precautions !!!